-The AC system is powered by the shore power or the optional inverter.
+The AC system is powered by the shore power, or by the optional generator.
 Your boat is equipped with an isolation transformer.
 The isolation transformer maintains correct AC polarity regardless of the polarity of the shore power supply and eliminates the need for a galvanic isolation system.
 Refer to the isolation transformer manual for additional information.